-The -ftime option nominally prints the Forecast TIME.
+The -ftime option nominally prints the Forecast time stamp

-It will print the forecast time, accumulation period, etc.
+such as the forecast hour, accumulation period, etc.

 There are two types of simple time stamps, simple ones like a

 The next step up is a single statistical processing which involves a statistical operator